PAT3009/customer-behavior-analytics/README.md

 ## 🚀 How to Use
 1. Open the **Power BI file** (`customer_shopping_behavior_dashboard.pbix`) to explore the interactive dashboard
 2. Use the built-in filters (Subscription Status, Gender, Product Category, Shipping Type, etc.)
-3. Review the SQL queries in `customer_behavior_sql_queries.sql.sql` for deeper analysis
+3. Review the SQL queries in `customer_behavior_sql_queries.sql` for deeper analysis
 4. Check the Jupyter notebook `customer_shopping_behavior_analysis.ipynb` for data preprocessing steps
 5. Read the full project report in `customer_shopping_behavior_report.pdf`